 In short, your cell's mitochondria love hydrogen and C60 is the delivery truck.
 If your mitochondria produce more energy, you have more energy for daily life.

-Electrons are attracted to carbon due to its exceptional electrical conductivity.
-Like water, electrons follow the path of least resistance.
-When C60 encounters free electrons in the body, the lower electrical resistance of carbon draws up to 6 electrons to each C60 molecule where they orbit around the C60 cage structure.
+Electrons are also attracted to carbon due to its exceptional electrical conductivity, like water, electrons follow the path of least resistance.
+When C60 encounters free electrons in the body, the lower electrical resistance of carbon "captures" up to six (6) electrons per C60 molecule.

 Carbon, a non-reactive element, doesn't become unstable when electrons and hydrogen ions are stored and released.
 Unlike other antioxidants, C60 will continue to store and release hydrogen ions and electrons without limit.
 This hydrogen and electron “handling” ability is unique to C60 and is the reason it's hundreds of times more effective than any other antioxidant.